carbynestack/carbynestack/CONTRIBUTING.md

 Signed-off-by: Random J Developer <random@developer.example.org>
 ```

-to every commit message using your real name or your pseudonym and a valid email
+to every commit message using your _real name_ and a valid email address.
-address.

-If you have set your `user.name` and `user.email` git configs you can
+If you have set your `user.name` and `user.email` git config properties you can
 automatically sign the commit by running the git-commit command with the `-s`
 option.
 There may be multiple sign-offs if more than one developer was involved
 in authoring the contribution.

 For a more detailed description of this procedure, please see
-[SubmittingPatches] which was extracted from the Linux kernel project, and which
+[Submitting Patches][submittingpatches] which was extracted from the Linux
-is stored in an external repository.
+kernel project, and which is stored in an external repository.

 ### Individual vs. Corporate Contributors